If your doctor suspects pancreatic cancer, he or she may have you undergo one or more of the following tests:

 - Blood test.
 Your doctor may test your blood for specific proteins (tumor markers) shed by pancreatic cancer cells.
 One tumor marker test used in pancreatic cancer is called CA19-9.
 But the test isn't always reliable, and it isn't clear how best to use the CA19-9 test results.
 Some doctors measure your levels before, during and after treatment.

 If your doctor confirms a diagnosis of pancreatic cancer, he or she tries to determine the extent (stage) of the cancer.
-Using information from staging tests, your doctor assigns your pancreatic cancer a stage, which helps determine what treatments are available to you.
+Using information from staging tests, your doctor assigns your pancreatic cancer a stage, which helps determine what treatments are most likely to benefit to you.

 Don't hesitate to ask your doctor about his or her experience with diagnosing pancreatic cancer.
 If you have any doubts, get a second opinion.